Celebrating Our Chicken Farmers on National Farmer’s Day

 We invite you to celebrate all of our farmers and join us in thanking them for all that they do to care for their chickens, be stewards of the land, and help feed the world.

-To continue the celebration, check out some of these lesser-known facts about chicken farmers in the United States.
+To continue the celebration, check out some of these lesser-known facts about chicken farmers in the U.S.

 Chicken farming is a family business.

-In fact, about 25,000 family farms raise chicken in the United States.
+In fact, about 25,000 family farms raise chicken in the U.S.

 For Jenny Rhodes, her favorite thing about chicken farming is working with her family.
 She shares, “I wanted to raise my sons just like I was raised, working together, working hard and learning responsibility.
 What is not to love about owning your own farm and raising healthy, safe and affordable food?
 I love that as a single mom I have taught my sons how to farm and today they both own their own chicken farms.”